Hong Kong China Temple

+The Hong Kong China Temple (中國香港聖殿), formerly the Hong Kong Temple (香港聖殿), is the 48th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The intent to build the temple was announced on October 3, 1992, by Gordon B. Hinckley, first counselor in the First Presidency, during general conference.
+Located in the Kowloon Tong neighborhood, the temple serves church members from parts of India, Pakistan, Thailand, Sri Lanka, Singapore, Mongolia, Hong Kong, Malaysia, Cambodia, and Indonesia.

+History

+Background

+The groundwork for the Hong Kong China Temple was laid decades before its construction.
+In 1853, the LDS Church sent its first missionaries to Hong Kong—Hosea Stout, James Lewis, and Chapman Duncan.
+However, internal turmoil in China made their efforts challenging, causing them to return home after only a few weeks.
+In 1921, David O. McKay, of the Quorum of the Twelve Apostles, dedicated China for missionary work during a prayer in Beijing’s Forbidden City.
+Missionary work in Hong Kong officially began on July 14, 1949, with a prayer by apostle Matthew Cowley, who was joined by Henry Aki and mission president Hilton A. Robertson.
+By 1951, about 30 people attended weekly meetings, growing to 1,700 members by 1960 and 10,000 by 1975.
+Efforts included a translation of the Book of Mormon, completed in Chinese in 1965.

+Planning and construction

-The LDS Church first sent missionaries to Hong Kong in 1853.
-Almost 140 years later, in 1992, then-First Counselor in the First Presidency, Gordon B. Hinckley, announced plans to build a temple in the territory.
+In 1992, Gordon B. Hinckley announced plans to build a temple in the territory.
 Finding a site on which to build, however, proved difficult, especially given the high cost of real estate in the area.
-Finally, it was decided that the temple would be built on the site of the existing mission home and chapel.
+Finally, it was decided that the temple would be built on the site of the existing mission home and chapel, becoming a multipurpose facility, with the temple on its upper floors.
+Groundbreaking occurred on January 22, 1994, presided over by John K. Carmack of the Seventy.

 Because of the land shortage in the territory, the temple had to be 'built up' instead of 'spreading out' to build.
 This scarcity of space contributed to the unique design of the Hong Kong Temple.
 The six-story building is designed to house not only the temple, but also a chapel, mission offices, and living quarters for the temple president and several missionaries.